-A popular Indian sweet-dish and the perfect festive delicacy, here's for you, Panjiri Recipe by ace Chef Gunjan Goela.
-Roasted almonds, makhane, gond, coconut and chironji laced with chasni (a sugary liquid).
+About Panjiri Recipe: A popular Indian sweet-dish and the perfect festive delicacy, here's for you, Panjiri Recipe by ace chef Gunjan Goela.
+Roasted almonds, makhane, gond, coconut and chironji laced with chashni (a sugary liquid).
+Prepare this delicious Indian sweet as an offering on pujas and festivals such as Janmashtami.

 200 gms badam (almonds)